sheik-mostafizur/problem-solving-in-javascript/README.md

 Lecture 003.
 Write a sum sub mul div function that takes two numbers

 Lecture 004.
 Write a function that any products price rate calculate

+Lecture 005.
+Write a function that takes a value as argument